ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     Example: `New-InformationBarrierPolicy -Name "Research-Sales" -AssignedSegment "Research" -SegmentsBlocked "Sales" -State Inactive`

-    In this example, we defined a policy called *Research-Sales* to prevent Research from communicating with Sales.
+    In this example, we defined a policy called *Research-Sales* to prevent *Research* from communicating with *Sales*.

 2. Proceed to one of the following: